 I wrinkle my nose, remembering the Quidditch players.
 "Them?
 Sean and Danny—"

-"No, god no. The new leader needs their brain cells in tact.
-The names on the list are just willing volunteers to... help."
+"No, the names on the list are just willing volunteers to... help."

 We enter quieter halls, where we have to mind our footsteps.
 No morning classes are held here, and the only occupied room seems to be Professor Flitwick's office, where I hear the crackle of the wireless alongside rapid swishing.
 'I whip my beard back and forth, I whip my beard back and forth...'